anqurvanillapy/legacy-blog/content/20160614-toy-project-embed-binary-dsf-in-browser-engine.md

-# Toy Project: Embed Binary DSF In Browser Engine #
+# TOY PROJECT: EMBED BINARY DSF IN BROWSER ENGINE #

 Since the development of web app and some progressive web operating systems is trending (e.g. Chrome OS, Firefox OS), many developers and communities keep